TravelMapping/HighwayData/hwy_data/BOL/bolf/README.md

 * Definitions: https://www.lexivox.org/norms/BO-DS-25134.html (1998)

 Notes on routes:
-* Routes are assumed to follow new bypasses where available.
+* Routes are assumed to follow new bypasses where they clearly serve as the thru route.
+* F1's route thru Tarija is unclear.
+[The 2016 map](https://www.udape.gob.bo/portales_html/portalSIG/atlasUdape1234567/atlas20_2016/maps/V50601.htm) shows it staying with Avenida Las Américas, but this may predate construction of the bypass.
+* F1/F5 is shown differently on [the 2016 map of Potosí](https://www.udape.gob.bo/portales_html/portalSIG/atlasUdape1234567/atlas20_2016/maps/V50101.htm), but it's not clear how it goes.
 * F2 and F3 are supposed to end at the Plaza de Armas in La Paz.
 [The 2016 map](https://www.udape.gob.bo/portales_html/portalSIG/atlasUdape1234567/atlas20_2016/maps/V20105.htm) appears to show Avenida Armentia, but this is one-way eastbound.
 So the assumption is westbound on Calle Ballivián and Calle Ingavi.
-* F1/F5 is shown differently on [the 2016 map of Potosí](https://www.udape.gob.bo/portales_html/portalSIG/atlasUdape1234567/atlas20_2016/maps/V50101.htm), but it's not clear how it goes.